-How often have we gone to a Thai restaurant and enjoyed the Thai style peanut chicken?
+How often have we gone to a Thai restaurant and enjoyed the Thai chicken skewers?
 Every time we go, we end up ordering that and we can’t get enough of it.
 We always get extra satay sauce to go with it.
 So, what’s better than trying to make and perfect that at home myself?
 Here we are.
 I did it!
 And believe me, when you try this peanut sauce, you will wonder why you ever went without it!

 - 1 red or yellow chili